Defjoint777/11830a64-a50f-461e-8379-ae9511768cc4/README.md

 ## Questions

 1. Which document classes support `\chapter`?
+   \chapter get supported by documentclass book and report,
-2. What happens if you use `\chapter` in `article` class?
+3. What happens if you use `\chapter` in `article` class? the part of \chapter{...} will be handled like normal "string".
-3. How does LaTeX determine numbering for sectioning commands?
+5. How does LaTeX determine numbering for sectioning commands?
+   LaTeX have counter of \sections \subsections etc.
-4. Why is it useful to include a table of contents in longer documents?
+7. Why is it useful to include a table of contents in longer documents? it would make refactoring much easier after documents starting to grow.
 ---

 ## Advice